Fast Successive-Cancellation Decoding of Polar Codes with Sequence Nodes: Sequence Rate-1 or SPC nodes

 According to Theorems~\ref{theorem:1} and \ref{theorem:2}, in order to decode an SR1/SPC node, the aforementioned two types of parity constraints, i.e., P-PCs and S-PCs, derived from the source and descendant SPC nodes, should both be taken into consideration.
 For illustration purpose, Fig.~\ref{fig:3} depicts all the P-PCs and S-PCs of an SR1/SPC node denoted by $\operatorname{NS}(5,2,\{2,3\})$.
 It can be observed that the source node with length 4 imposes 4 P-PCs on the root node, while the descendant SPC nodes at levels 2 and 3 introduce two separate S-PCs.
-Besides, we note that the P-PCs introduce parity constraints on the root bits that are equally spaced in $\beta_p^i[1:2^p]$, whereas the bits involved in the S-PCs are located in different segments of the root node.
+Besides, we note that the P-PCs introduce parity constraints on the root bits that are equally spaced in $\beta_p^i[1:2^p]$, whereas the bits involved in the S-PCs are located in different segments of the root node. \begin{remark} \emph{It is also worth mentioning that the induced parity constrains only depend on the SR1/SPC node structure and are irrespective of the employed decoding algorithms.
+As a result, when the SR1/SPC node is adopted in the case of other SC-based decoding (e.g., the renowned SCL and SC-Flip \cite{Afisiadis2014low} decoders), each path should also satisfy the P-PCs and S-PCs in order to ensure its validity.
+Such considerations may facilitate other fast SC-based decoding of the SR1/SPC node, which is left for future work.} \end{remark}

-\begin{remark} \emph{It should be noted that the properties \eqref{aeqn:4} and \eqref{aeqn:5} in Appendices~\ref{appendex:1} and \ref{appendex:2} are not limited to the proposed SR1/SPC nodes.
-In particular, for the source node at level $q$, \eqref{aeqn:4} is valid regardless of the node structure.
-By substituting the parity constraints associated with $\beta^{L_q}_{q}[1:2^q]$ into \eqref{aeqn:4} (e.g., $\bigoplus\nolimits_{k=1}^{2^{q}} \beta^{L_q}_{q}[k] = 0$ if the source node is an SPC node), we can derive a generic parity constraint for $\beta^{i}_{p}[1:2^p]$.
-However, in this paper, we choose to directly calculate $\beta^{L_q}_{q}[1:2^q]$ to reduce the difficulty/complexity of decoding the root node.
-Likewise, \eqref{aeqn:5} is also valid for other descendant node types.
-In this paper, we only consider descendant Rate-1 nodes (which incur no parity constraints since they do not contain any frozen bits) and SPC nodes (which lead to the S-PCs as shown in Theorem~\ref{theorem:2}).} \end{remark}